sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/features.md

 We use [Ctags](https://github.com/universal-ctags/ctags) to index the symbols of a repository on-demand.
 These symbols are also used for the symbol sidebar, which categorizes declarations by type (variable, function, interface, etc).
 Clicking on a symbol in the sidebar jumps you to the line where it is defined.

 <img src="../img/SymbolSidebar.png" width="500"/>

+### Symbol search behavior and performance

+Here is the query path for symbol searches:

+- **Zoekt**: if [indexed search](../../admin/search.md#indexed-search) is enabled and the search is for the tip commit of an indexed branch, then Zoekt will service the query and it should respond quickly.
+Zoekt indexes the default branch (usually `master` or `main`) and can be configured for [multi-branch indexing](https://docs.sourcegraph.com/code_search/explanations/features#multi-branch-indexing-experimental).
+The high commit frequency of monorepos reduces the likelihood that Zoekt will be able to respond to symbol searches.
+Zoekt **eagerly** indexes by listening to repository updates, whereas the symbols service **lazily** indexes the commit being searched.
+- **Symbols service with an index for the commit**: if the symbols service has already indexed this commit (i.e. someone has visited the commit before) then the query should be resolved quickly.
+Indexes are deleted in LRU fashion to remain under the configured maximum disk usage which [defaults to 100GB](./search_based_code_intelligence.md#what-configuration-settings-can-i-apply).
+- **Symbols service with an index for a different commit**: if the symbols service has already indexed a **different** commit in the same repository, then it will make a copy of the previous index on disk then run [ctags](https://github.com/universal-ctags/ctags#readme) on the files that changed between the two commits and update the symbols in the new index.
+This process takes roughly 20 seconds on a monorepo with 40M LOC and 400K files.
+- **Symbols service without any indexes (cold start)**: if the symbols service has never seen this repository before, then it needs to run ctags on all symbols and construct the index from scratch.
+This process takes roughly 20 minutes on a monorepo with 40M LOC and 400K files.

+Once the symbols service has built an index for a commit, here's the query performance:

+- Exact matches `^foo$` are optimized to use an index
+- Prefix matches `^foo` are optimized to use an index
+- General regex queries `foo.*bar` need to scan every symbol
+- Path filtering `file:^cmd/` helps narrow the search space

+Search-based code intelligence uses exact matches `^foo$` and the symbols sidebar uses prefix matches on paths `file:^cmd/` to respond quickly.